Skip to search Skip to content

 Info View

-The Info View pattern is generally used in onboarding scenarios.
+The info view is generally used in onboarding scenarios.
 It provides the application with the ability to show customizable information in a transitionary state that locks regular navigation methods.
-This pattern is closely related to the What's New component as well as the Feedback Screens (used in Multi-user Onboarding Pattern) Info View on iPhone [...]
+This pattern is closely related to the What's New component as well as the feedback screens used in multi-user onboarding.
+Info view on compact (left) and [...]

 Category: Patterns